Wimbledon: Nadal upset by Muller in marathon

 Federer, Murray win in straight sets

-His departure truly opens the door for defending champion Murray, who along with Federer advanced in straight sets.
-Murray was in Nadal's half.
+Nadal's departure truly opens the door for defending champion Murray, who along with Federer advanced in straight sets.
+Murray, bothered by a hip injury in the buildup to Wimbledon, was in Nadal's half.

-Murray defeated Benoit Paire and Federer swept past Grigor Dimitrov.
+Murray defeated Benoit Paire and Federer -- Nadal's conqueror in Melbourne -- swept past Grigor Dimitrov.

 But the fourth member of the Big Four, Djokovic, didn't get his match started with Adrian Mannarino because of the length of Nadal's tussle.
 Organizers opted not to switch him to Centre Court, even though the last match on Centre ended early.